Aliviahhilliard/JS-Password-Generator/README.md

 WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special charcters WHEN I answer each prompt
+THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
+WHEN I answer each prompt
 THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered